Energy policy of Morocco: Electricity

 Morocco's electrical sector traditionally has been controlled by the state-owned Office National de l'Electricité (ONE), which the government reorganized in 1995 in order to regain profitability.
 Due to a growing population and economic development, Morocco's electricity demand is increasing rapidly.
 The country's annual electricity consumption reached 33.5 terawatt-hours in 2014.

 Power shortages and a desire to control public spending have led the Moroccan government to make more use of the private sector to meet the country's power needs.
 The state's share of electricity generation likely will decline to 40 percent by 2020.
 However, ONE will continue to be solely responsible for distribution and transmission of electricity in Morocco.

 In 2003, Morocco had an installed generating capacity of 4.8 GW.
 The country's two largest electricity power stations at Mohammedia and Jorf Lasfar are both coal fired.
 Most of the coal is imported from South Africa, although Morocco purchased Polish coal for the Jorf Lasfar power plant in April 2005.
 Morocco stopped coal production in 2000, when Jerada coal mine was closed.
 Jorf Lasfar became Morocco's first privately operated power station in 1997, when it was taken over by a U.S.-Swiss consortium.
 The consortium expanded the plant’s capacity to 1,400 MW in 2001.

 The expansion at Jorf Lasfar is consistent with a wider campaign to increase generating capacity in Morocco.
 In 2005, as part of the Moroccan government's plan, a $500 million, 350–400-MW combined-cycle power plant began operation in Tahaddart.
 The plant is owned by ONE (48%), Endesa (32%) and Siemens (20%).
-In addition to the Tahaddart plant, ONE awarded Endesa the development rights of a two-unit, 800-MW gas-fired power station in the Sidi Kacem Province, with a completion date set for 2008 [still not completed in 2010].
-ONE is also considering another pumped storage plant in the Azilal region south of Rabat.